A peaceful, tranquil environment that promotes a loving, safe atmosphere you can count on

 Monica Kras

-Monica Kras - Clinical Therapist
+Monica Kras - Clinical Director

 Monica is a Licensed Professional Counselor (LPC) who holds a Bachelor’s degree in Human Development and Family Studies from Penn State University and a Master’s degree in Secondary School Counseling from West Chester University.
 She began working in social welfare after graduation and then shifted her primary focus to mental health and addiction treatment in 2017.
 Her wide range of experience makes her well-equipped to serve as Clinical Director for Peace Valley Recovery.